 - Jefferson County Jail – located in Golden, CO

 - Larimer County Jail – located in Fort Collins, CO

 - Weld County Jail – located in Greeley, CO

 We regularly conduct jail visits with new clients at these facilities.

 The Prison System in Colorado

-Because we are solely a criminal defense firm at the O’Malley Law Office, our attorneys also visit Colorado Prisons around the state where people have been sentenced for felony convictions.
+Because we are solely a criminal defense firm at O'Malley and Sawyer, LLC, our attorneys also visit Colorado Prisons around the state where people have been sentenced for felony convictions.
 People housed in these facilities are known as “inmates or “felons,” and are housed in locations all over Colorado based on their security level and treatment needs.
 The Colorado Department of Corrections, or “DOC” is in charge of the prison system.
 Sentences in prisons are generally as little as one year, all the way up to life.
 Jails usually have a two year maximum sentence.
 For some offenses such as sex crimes, inmates have an indeterminate sentence.
 There are also prisoners who are serving a lifetime sentence.
 If you are trying to find a friend or a family member at the Colorado Prison, you can find them using the Inmate Locator.

 – Colorado Parole Release from Prison and the Colorado Parole Board

 Once someone in prison reaches their parole eligibility date, they will be reviewed for early release from prison by the Colorado Parole Board.
 This board is appointed by the governor.
 In our opinion, the Parole Board is highly political and very concerned with impressions of the public.
 Sex offenders rarely receive an early release.
 Crimes of violence do not get out earlier either.
 Nonviolent, nonsex cases generally obtain the quickest release.